 FREE: The Flat Belly Cheat Sheet.
 This is a quick guide to losing fat, which you can read online or keep as a PDF, that shows you exactly how to lose your gut and get back in shape.
 To get a FREE copy sent to you, please click or tap here to enter your email address.

 You might think that the increase in energy expenditure was caused by the men moving around more to keep themselves warm.
 But this wasn’t the case.
 In fact, mild cold exposure led to a significant drop in physical activity.

 Although the researchers speculate that “regular cold exposure might be beneficial in body weight regulation,” they don’t give any recommendations about how long this cold exposure should last, or how cold you actually need to get.

 There was also a large variation in the amount of brown fat each subject stored, ranging from 31 to 329 milliliters.
-The more BAT a man had, the colder he could get before he began shivering.
+The more brown adipose tissue (BAT for short) a man had, the colder he could get before he began shivering.

-Does this research offer any support for the idea that a 30-second cold shower can help you lose weight?
+Does this research offer any support for the idea that reducing the water temperature in your shower will help with weight loss?